messDiv/MESS/docs/parameters.rst

 individuals have an equal probability of death at each time-step.
 In the `filtering` and `competition` models survival probability is contingent on proximity of species trait values to the environmental optimum, or distance from the local trait mean, respectively.
+You may also use the wildcard `*` here and MESS will randomly sample one community assembly model for each simulation.

 Example entries into params.txt: